capjan/CoreLib/Core/Doc/Parser/ParserInput.md

 [Home](../README.md) / [Parser](./README.md)

-It is easier to write a parser by hand when reading from a text source is already cleanly abstracted.
+The Parser Input provides an abstraction of a stream based text input with the possibility to write predicate based matches.

-The interface **IParserInput** exists exactly for this purpose.
+That makes it much easier to write a parser by hand.

 ## Features
-* wraps a TextReader stream as input source, so it's a very flexible input.
+* wraps a TextReader stream as input source, so it's a very flexible input that welcomes large files.
-* multiple char lookahead. (implemented internally - streams don't need to be seekable)
+* multiple character lookahead. (implemented by internal cache - streams don't need to be seekable)
 * Provides offset (char index) and text position (line and column number)

 ## Interface